 2. Use Antivirus software

 Seems like an obvious one, but so many of us do not have an up to date antivirus suite on their work computers!
 No excuses, today antivirus software is a must if you’re going to protect your business.
 Computer viruses are so 2005, these days it’s all about Trojans and Ransomware – but you’re ‘Antivirus’ software will be equipped to deal with these too.
 While there are free softwares available on the market, you might want to consider a paid-for solution to protect your business, hey it’s tax deductible, so why not!
-Check out this review from PC Mag of the best Antivirus products on the market at the moment.
+Check out this review from Comparitech of the best Antivirus products on the market at the moment.

 3. Back it up